rama0dev/glitch-cdn/README.md

   <img alt="Version" src="https://img.shields.io/npm/v/glitch-cdn" />
 </p>

-> With this module you can publish files automatically on the Glitch CDN
+> With this module you can publish files automatically on the Glitch.com CDN

 ## Install